AHartTN/Hartonomous-Sandbox/SQL_AUDIT_PART3.md

 - Multi-tenant support

 **Issues:**
-1. **NO UNIQUE CONSTRAINT** on (ParentAtomId, TenantId) - could create duplicate jobs for same atom
+1. **NO UNIQUE CONSTRAINT** on (ParentAtomId, TenantId) - MUST create duplicate jobs for same atom
 2. **NO CHECK CONSTRAINT** on JobStatus (allows invalid status values)
 3. **NO INDEX** on ModelId (if querying jobs by model)
-4. **AtomChunkSize hardcoded default** - should be configurable per tenant/job
+4. **AtomChunkSize hardcoded default** - MUST be configurable per tenant/job
 5. **NO RETRY LOGIC** columns (RetryCount, MaxRetries, BackoffMs)
 6. **LastUpdatedAt not auto-updated** - needs trigger or computed column
 7. **NO FOREIGN KEY** on ModelId → dbo.Model(ModelId)